YuZhangIsCoding/ML_coursera/Week8/README.md

     * PCA is not linear regression

-        **Linear regression minimizes vetical distances, while PCA minimizes orthogonal distances, where data is not labled and treated equally**
+        **Linear regression minimizes vetical distances, while PCA minimizes orthogonal distances, where data is not labeled and treated equally**

         ![PCAnotLinearReg](../images/PCAnotLinearReg.jpg)